datenstruktur/Paperdb/README.md

 cmake -DCMAKE_BUILD_TYPE=Debug -DUSE_SAN=ON .. && cmake --build .
 ```

 Why google sanitizers?
 Google sanitizers is faster more than 10x with vaigrind[2].

-We close it in order to speed up ci.
+**Note:** We close it in order to speed up CI.

 ## Bloom filter adjustment logging